Jim

 |

-- On the Kakadu Highway down Cooinda at the
+Jim Jim Falls - On the Kakadu Highway down Cooinda

 and Twin Falls.
 (Side trip of 130km return).

-end of the park turn east off the Kakadu Highway
+From the north end of the park turn east off the

-43km south of the Bowali Centre. this is only
+Kakadu Highway 43km south of the Bowali Centre. this

-2km return walk through a monsoon forest and
+A just under 2km return walk through a monsoon forest

-over small and larger boulders will take you
+and over small and larger boulders will take you to

-to a deep plunge pool surrounded by ancient,
+a deep plunge pool surrounded by ancient, 150-metre

 do for the fit and adventureous.